apache/cloudstack-documentation/source/installguide/management-server/_database.rst

          -- Create the cloud and cloud_user databases CREATE DATABASE `cloud`;
          CREATE DATABASE `cloud_usage`;

          -- Create the cloud user
          CREATE USER cloud@`localhost` identified by '<password>';
          CREATE USER cloud@`%` identified by '<password>';

          -- Grant all privileges to the cloud user on the databases GRANT ALL ON cloud.* to cloud@`localhost`;
          GRANT ALL ON cloud.* to cloud@`%`;

          GRANT ALL ON cloud_usage.* to cloud@`localhost`;
          GRANT ALL ON cloud_usage.* to cloud@`%`;

          -- Grant process list privilege for all other databases GRANT process ON *.* TO cloud@`localhost`;
          GRANT process ON *.* TO cloud@`%`;

+   -  (Optional) For encryption\_type, use file or web to indicate the technique used to pass in the database encryption password.
+      Default: file.
+See :ref:`about-password-key-encryption`.

+   -  (Optional) For management\_server\_key, substitute the default key that is used to encrypt confidential parameters in the CloudStack properties file.
+Default: password.
+It is highly recommended that you replace this with a more secure value.
+See :ref:`about-password-key-encryption`.

+   -  (Optional) For database\_key, substitute the default key that is used to encrypt confidential parameters in the CloudStack database.
+Default: password.
+It is highly recommended that you replace this with a more secure value.
+See :ref:`about-password-key-encryption`.

+   -  (Optional) For management\_server\_ip, you may explicitly specify cluster management server node IP.
+If not specified, the local IP address will be used.

    When this script is finished, you should see a message like “Successfully initialized the database.”